Back to Education Initiative

 The groups given priority access to the BTEI are listed in the Back to Education Initiative Operational Guidelines (pdf).
 Within these groups, priority is given to people most educationally disadvantaged.

 You can also take part in BTEI if you are working and on a low income.
 The aim of BTEI is to give people an opportunity to combine their learning with family, work and other commitments.

 You will qualify for free tuition with BTEI if you:

 - Have less than upper-second level education or

 - Are getting a jobseeker’s payment or means-tested social welfare payment (there is a list of eligible payments in the BTEI Operational Guidelines (pdf)) or

 - Are eligible to participate on VTOS or Youthreach.

 All other participants are charged a fee.
 For information about fees, you should contact your local Education and Training Board.

-In general, a training allowance is not paid, but a pro-rata training allowance may be paid to a participant that has no entitlement to a social welfare payment but is eligible for Youthreach.
+In general, a training allowance is not paid, but a pro-rata training allowance may be paid to a participant who is not entitled to a social welfare payment but is eligible for Youthreach.

 For further information on BTEI options in your area, contact the Guidance Officer at your local Education and Training Board (ETB) and the local Adult Guidance Service.
-You can also search for courses funded by SOLAS near you on the Further Education and Training Course Hub .
+You can also search for BTEI courses on the Further Education and Training Course Hub .